arthchan2003/AIDL_KB/KB/NEU.md

   * The Classic maze
   * The T-maze and The Multiple T-maze
   * The Y-maze
-  * The Radial Arm maze
+  * The Radial Arm Maze
-  * The Morris Water maze
+  * The Morris Water Maze
 * [Episodic-like memory](https://en.wikipedia.org/wiki/Episodic-like_memory)

 </details>